-Zenith at last added yet another member to its growing Vintage collection.
-Coming in a round case of 18 carat rose gold, the watch will be a good treat to those admiring classic design.
-If I understand correctly, their new Zenith Vintage 55 (ref.
-18.1955.689/21.C492) automatic wristwatch is going to be officially introduced next month at the upcoming SIHH 2010 industry event.
+Zenith has at last added yet another member to its growing Vintage collection.
+Coming in a round case of 18-karat rose gold, it will be a good treat to those admiring classic design.
+If I understand correctly, their automatic Vintage 55 (ref.
+18.1955.689/21.C492) is going to be officially introduced next month at the upcoming SIHH 2010 industry event.

-Powered by the in-house Zenith Elite caliber 689 automatic movement, which is only 25 millimeters in diameter and is just 4 millimeters thick, the watch sports a rather large polished 40 mm round case with prominent, satin-finished lugs.
-The mechanism, by the watch, was modified in order to reposition the small seconds indicator from its usual position at 9 o’clock to a more classic place at 6 hours.
+The in-house Zenith Elite caliber 689 automatic movement is only 25 millimeters in diameter and is just 4 millimeters thick.
+The large polished 40 mm round case features prominent, satin-finished lugs.
+The mechanism, by the way, was modified to reposition the small-seconds indicator from its usual position at 9 o’clock to a more classic place at 6 hours.

-Although I can only applaud to the emerging trend of gradual reduction in size of dress watches and returning them to saner proportions, the new Vintage 55 still seems too large for a vintage-styled watch (especially taking into account the rather small movement that powers the watch.)
+Although I can only applaud to the emerging trend of a gradual reduction in the size of dress watches and returning them to saner proportions, the new Vintage 55 still is a bit large for a “classic” timekeeper (especially taking into account the rather small movement beating inside the mid-sized case.)

-If Zenith really plans to compete in this overcrowded niche with such established brands as Patek Philippe, they should really put their dressy timekeepers on a low-fat nutrition plan.
+If Zenith plans to compete in this overcrowded niche with such established brands as Patek Philippe, they should put their dressy timekeepers on a low-fat nutrition plan.

-With its dauphine hour and minute hands, triangle hour indices and even the typeface of the Arabic numeral at 12 o’clock, the Zenith Vintage 55 looks terribly similar not only to the last year’s Jaeger-LeCoultre Master Control 1833 Ultra Thin hand-wound watch, but a whole plethora of other classic-styled timekeepers that are currently on offer from the most established Swiss watchmaking brands!
+With its dauphine hour and minute hands, triangle hour indices and even the typeface of the Arabic numeral at 12 o’clock, the Zenith Vintage 55 looks similar not only to the last year’s Jaeger-LeCoultre Master Control 1833 Ultra Thin powered by a hand-wound movement, but a whole plethora of other classic-styled timekeepers that are currently on offer from the most established Swiss brands!

-Well, maybe that is the real reason why Zenith decided to limit the watch’s production to mere 100 units.
+Well, maybe that is the real reason why Zenith decided to limit the production to a mere 100 units.

 Zenith Vintage 55 (ref.
 18.1955.689/21.C492) specification